 - A written statement detailing the reasons for your proposed visa extension.

 Emphasizing your importance to the contract and your employer’s work in your statement will help the USCIS to decide whether or not to extend your O-1 visa.
 If you need more information than what is given in these O-1 visa FAQs, you can visit www.uscis.gov.

 Will I get deported if I overstay my visa?

-Our immigration lawyers assist individuals and businesses with immigrant and non-immigrant visas, including, green card petitions, family and marriage visas, business visas such as L and H1-B visas as well as labor certifications and EB-1, EB-2, EB-3 green card petitions.
+Additionally, our immigration lawyers assist individuals and businesses with immigrant and nonimmigrant visas, including, green card petitions, family and marriage visas, business visas such as L and H1-B visas as well as labor certifications and EB-1, EB-2, EB-3 green card petitions.
 We practice in all areas of immigration law, including:

 - Work Visas (H-1B Visa, L-1 Visa, O-1 Visa)

 Give us a call at our Fort Lauderdale Immigration Law Office

 800 Corporate Dr, Ste #206 | Fort Lauderdale, FL 33334